 Thank you for looking into the Emergency Medicine Program at Cooper!
 I am excited to be the Program Director of such a dynamic program.
 As a graduate of the residency (Class of 2004), I am proud to remain part of it.
 It is a privilege to tell you about our exceptional training and I invite you to explore our website to learn more about us.

 Over the past decade, I have witnessed extraordinary changes at Cooper: a new, state-of-the-art ED and clinical decision unit, a new critical care tower and operating rooms, a brand-new iTrack patient care area, the addition of world renowned faculty, our partnership with MD Anderson, and the start of our own four-year allopathic medical school, Cooper Medical School of Rowan University, to name a few.
 These changes have allowed Cooper University Health Care to become a regional leader in the healthcare field.
-During the ongoing pandemic, I have been so proud of the resiliency and dedication of our EM team.
+During the challenges in healthcare over the past few years, I have been so proud of the resiliency and dedication of our EM team.
 The EM Residency Program at Cooper has mirrored the growth, success, and development of the institution.

 The three aspects of our program that I am most proud of are: the clinical experience, the educational program, and the people.